 Amy Johnson in Jason

-Johnson went on to set many other records, some with her husband Jim Mollison, whom she married in 1932 (they divorced in 1938).
-When war broke out in 1939, Johnson joined the Air Transport Auxiliary, a group of experienced pilots who could not serve in the RAF.
-On a routine flight on 5th January 1941, Johnson crashed into the River Thames and drowned.
+Amy went on to set many other records, some with her husband Jim Mollison, whom she married in 1932 (they divorced in 1938).
+When war broke out in 1939, Amy joined the Air Transport Auxiliary, a group of experienced pilots who could not serve in the RAF.
+On a routine flight on 5th January 1941, Amy Johnson crashed into the River Thames and drowned.
 Her body was never recovered.

 Katherine Johnson in 1966

-Katherine Johnson (born 1918) is an African American mathematician who worked for the National Aeronautics and Space Administration (NASA).
+Katherine Johnson (1918–2020) was an African American mathematician who worked for the National Aeronautics and Space Administration (NASA).
 She performed the accurate calculations and analysed the data needed for space flights, which today would be done by computers.
 Katherine also played a crucial role in many important moments at the start of space exploration.
 These included mission Freedom 7 in 1961, the first American manned space flight, and Apollo 11 in 1969, the first time man walked on the Moon.
 In 2015, she was awarded the Presidential Medal of Freedom by President Barack Obama in recognition for her role as a pioneering African American woman in science.
-She celebrated her 100th birthday on 26th August 2018.
+She died at the age of 101 in February 2020.

 Helen Keller in around 1947